nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning: More Details of Synthetic Pipeline

 \end{itemize}

-\stitle{Solution Overview.} We leverage an LLM-based {\tt NL Query Generator} to integrate the ambiguities introduced in $T_V$ into a single and coherent query $q$, ensuring that the generated query faithfully reflects all the intended ambiguous components.
-Finally, an {\tt NL Query Verifier} is employed to validate that $q$ accurately captures the ambiguity without introducing any extraneous semantics.
-This two-step process—generation followed by verification—ensures that the final query remains consistent with the design decisions encoded in $T_V$ while meeting the criteria of completeness, type preservation, and boundedness.
+\stitle{Solution Overview.} We leverage an LLM-based {\tt Text Query Generator} to integrate the ambiguities introduced in $T'$ into a single and coherent query $q$, ensuring that the generated query faithfully reflects all the intended ambiguous components.
+Finally, an {\tt Text Query Verifier} is employed to validate that $q$ accurately captures the ambiguity without introducing any extraneous semantics.
+This two-step process—generation followed by verification—ensures that the final query remains consistent with the design decisions encoded in $T'$ while meeting the criteria of completeness, type preservation, and boundedness.

-\stitle{NL Diversity in Generation.} \nlv~\cite{nlv2021} defines several distinct categories of natural language utterances---question, command, query, and other.
+\stitle{Text Query Diversity in Generation.} \nlv~\cite{nlv2021} defines several distinct categories of natural language utterances---question, command, query, and other.
 Since ``query'' somewhat overlaps with other styles, we focus on three main types: question, command, and caption, each representing a distinct style of user input:

 \begin{itemize} \item \textit{Question}: Typically begins with a question word (\eg ``What'', ``How much'', ``How many'', etc.). \item \textit{Command}: Usually an imperative sentence (\eg ``Show a bar chart of sales by region''). \item \textit{Caption}: Includes non-standard phrases, incomplete sentences, or informal text conveying user intent, often brief (\eg ``SUM (Sales) vs Date'' or ``budget over time''). \end{itemize}